for-wintercms/wn-bloghub-plugin/DOCS.md

 13. Dashboard Widgets

 ## Requirements
-- OctoberCMS v2/v3 (tested with latest version only)
+- WinterCMS v1.2.4+
 - PHP 7.4+ / 8.0+
-- RainLab.Blog
+- Winter.Blog
-- **Supports:** RainLab.User (optional)
+- **Supports:** Winter.User (optional)
-- **Supports:** RainLab.Pages (optional)
+- **Supports:** Winter.Pages (optional)
-- **Supports:** RainLab.Translate (optional)
+- **Supports:** Winter.Translate (optional)

 The optional plugins, as shown on the bottom of the list above, just extends existing or provides additional features and functions for the BlogHub plugin, but aren't required of course.
-The only required extension is **RainLab.Blog** itself.
+The only required extension is **Winter.Blog** itself.

 ## Overview
-Our **BlogHub** extension adds a lot of functionallity to RainLab's Blog extension, many of them are especially designed for the use on our own templates - but can be used and implemented by any OctoberCMS user, of course.
+Our **BlogHub** extension adds a lot of functionallity to WinterCMS Blog extension, many of them are especially designed for the use on our own templates - but can be used and implemented by any WinterCMS user, of course.
 This documentation just describes the technical components and just shows a few small examples.
-Thus, you should be familiar with the default OctoberCMS behaviour and development before starting here.
+Thus, you should be familiar with the default WinterCMS behaviour and development before starting here.

 However, the following list shows all available features as in Version 1.3.0:

 - Blog Comments
-	- Moderatable Post Comments (compatible with RainLab.User, not required)
+	- Moderatable Post Comments (compatible with Winter.User, not required)
 	- Multi-Depth Replies (Supports nested or simple view)
 	- Like / Dislike counter and Favourite switch
 	- Honeypot and Captcha field (last is based on Gregwar Captcha)